IAMS MY

 • They're not feeling well

 Trembling can also be a sign of serious issues like injury, poisoning, or kidney disease.
 Dr. Jo Gale, BVetMed CertLAS MRCVS, Senior Manager, Global Science Advocacy at Waltham Petcare Science Institute urges pet owners to be vigilant: “If a pet is unwell in another way, they could be trembling.”
-If their shaking is accompanied by symptoms like diarrhea, limping, or vomiting, you should consult your vet straight away.
+If their shaking is accompanied by symptoms like diarrhoea, limping, or vomiting, you should consult your vet straight away.

 • They’re suffering from Shaker syndrome